Binance: 2024–present

-Tokens
+In August 2026, Reuters reported that Binance had given Russian authorities the identity documents and transaction history of a user who had donated cryptocurrency to the Ukrainian military and to the Azov Brigade, which Russia designates a terrorist organisation.
+The disclosure came two years after the company said it had left Russia following the 2022 invasion of Ukraine and the Western sanctions imposed in response.
+Russia's Investigative Committee sent its request to an address Binance lists on its website for Russian and Belarusian law enforcement, and the data it received was used to charge the user with financing terrorism.
+According to the human rights organization The First Department, the request covered six users who had sent funds to the same wallet, and the material on each was split into a separate criminal case.
+Binance supplied the user's entire account history, including scans of his Russian passport and Bulgarian residence permit, KYC photographs, balances, deposits and withdrawals, card payments, P2P trades and device fingerprints.
+Binance said it cooperates with lawful law enforcement requests worldwide and does not comment on individual cases.

+In September 2026, in a civil asset forfeiture lawsuit, U.S. federal prosecutors stated that Binance was used by Chinese companies to launder the proceeds of oil sales for the Islamic Revolutionary Guard Corps (IRGC).

+Ecosystem

 BNB

-BNB (Build'N'Build) is a token on the BNB Smart Chain.
+BNB (Build'N'Build) is a coin on the BNB Smart Chain.
 It was originally called Binance Coin when it was launched in July 2017, for users to pay fees on the company's platform.
 By 2021, BNB had the third highest market capitalization among cryptocurrencies.
-The token was initially on the Ethereum network, then moved to BNB Smart Chain when it was released in September 2020.
+The BNB coin was initially a token on the Ethereum network, then moved to BNB Smart Chain when it was released in September 2020.

 In February 2022, the company changed the token's name to Build'N'Build.
 At that time, Binance Smart Chain was also renamed to BNB Chain.
 BNB Chain had previously been criticized for being overly centralized, which had led to several exploits on the network.
 BNB had 44 validators As of October 2022.

 Binance USD

-Binance USD (BUSD) was a US dollar-pegged stablecoin issued by Paxos on the behalf of Binance.
+Binance USD (BUSD) was a US dollar-pegged stablecoin issued by Paxos on the behalf of Binance starting in 2019.
 In January 2023, Bloomberg reported that Binance-Peg BUSD "was often undercollateralized between 2020 and 2021.
 On three separate occasions, the gap between reserves and supply surpassed $1 billion."
 A Binance spokesperson said the "process of maintaining the backing ... has not always been flawless" but "has been much improved with enhanced discrepancy checks."

 In 2022, BUSD became the third largest stablecoin by market capitalization, following Tether (USDT) and USD Coin (USDC).
 The New York Department of Financial Services issued an order to Paxos to stop minting new BUSD tokens in February 2023.

 In a formal statement issued on September 1, 2023, Binance announced it would discontinue support for BUSD.